your-package-is-here/yourpackageishere/README.md

 6. You will now be able to run the back end on your local machine with URL:

         http://localhost:5000

+### To run your backend in Code Pipeline for AWS:

+1. This is dependent on your buildspec.yml (there's an example in this repo) & your build.grade having the below lines of code to name your jar file according.\
+`
+bootJar {
+	archiveFileName = 'application.jar'
+}
+`

+1. Start by creating a code build and verify that your code gets built before taking the extra steps for the pipeline.

+    - Project Configuration
+        - Name the project
+    - Source
+        - Set Source Provider to Github
+        - Set Repository to your repository
+    - Environment
+        - Managed image (selected)
+        - Operating System: Ubuntu
+        - Either create a new or use an existing build role (just name it)
+    - Buildspec
+        - Use a build spec file (use the build spec file we have in here)
+    - Artifacts
+        - No Artifacts
+    - Logs
+        - Up to you

+1. Assuming your code builds.
+You can then hook this into code pipeline.
+Create a code pipeline.

+    - Pipeline Settings
+        - Pipeline Name: <project>-CP
+        - New or Existing depending if you have made a pipeline(if its new it'll make the name)
+    - Source
+        - Set Source Provider to Github
+        - Connect to Github
+        - Select your repository
+        - Select Github webhooks.(You need admin privileges for organization projects for this to work, if you have an error about webhooks..its this)
+    - Build
+        - Build Provider: AWS Codebuild
+        - Region: whatever region you made your CodeBuild previously in.
+        - Select your Code Build projects name.
+    - Deploy
+        - Deploy Provider: AWS Elastic Beanstalk
+        - Region: Select the region your Application is in
+        - Application name: Name of the application
+        - Environment name: Select the name of the environment
+    - Review
+        - Review everything then click create pipeline.

 ### Entities
 - [Building](./src/main/java/com/teamshort/rocks/YourPackageIsHere/model/Building.java)